learndatalab/learndatalab.github.io/_pages/openings.md

 - Neural architectures for graphs
 - Explainable AI for various deep learning models
-- Knowledge graph-based Learning
+- Knowledge graph-based learning
-- Knolwedge-grounded natural language processings with large language models (LLMs)
+- Knowledge-grounded natural language processing with large language models (LLMs)
 - Robust prompt augmentation for LLMs and generative models
-- Multi-modal learning: Video QnA, video captioning, gesture recognition, and multi-sensors
+- Multi-modal learning: Video QnA and video captioning
+- Sensor-based AI (e.g., EMG, EEG, ...)
 - Recommender systems
 - (You can also suggest any new topic!)